Genomic Data Privacy

 GenomeIQ applies layered controls.
 Each is configurable per dataset, per recipient, and per data-use agreement.

-k-Anonymity enforcement
+Population-level enforcement

 Every released cohort must contain a minimum of k individuals sharing each combination of quasi-identifiers.
 GenomeIQ enforces your k threshold before any data leaves - variants below frequency f/k are automatically suppressed.